This Year, I’m Giving Myself Permission… and Embracing… Being Wrong

 I’ve been fighting my whole life.
 That’s what it feels like.
 I’ve been in a fist fight to be right.
+Now I’m wondering, what did I ever have against being wrong?

 It’s not that I wanted to be more right than anyone else, I just wanted to know I was doing the right thing.
 It’s peace of mind, you know?
+Here is my personal story of how I changed course (for the better) by embracing being wrong.

 This has been a big year of change.
 One of the most noteworthy shifts, for me, was dropping my defences surrounding having my sh*t together & stuff figured out.
 This year’s punches seemed to come so fast that I didn’t even have the opportunity to put up my dukes – they came from every angle, challenged every thing I was identified with and I had zero recourse but to roll with them.
 This year, I stopped fighting to feel ‘right’.
 What I found was authenticity, wonder & connection; I found the biggest right I’ve ever known and it was waiting for me inside the willingness to be wrong.